AP NFL Rookie of the Year

-The Associated Press NFL Rookie of the Year Award is an annual award given to the top offensive and defensive first-year players in the National Football League (NFL) as adjudged by the Associated Press (AP).
+The AP NFL Rookie of the Year (ROTY) is an annual award presented by the Associated Press (AP) to the top first-year offensive and defensive players in the National Football League (NFL).
 Winners are selected by a nationwide panel of 50 members of the AP who regularly cover the league.
 The AP has chosen an offensive rookie of the year since 1957 and a defensive rookie of the year since 1967.
+For the 2024 season, Washington Commanders quarterback Jayden Daniels and Los Angeles Rams outside linebacker Jared Verse were respectively named the offensive and defensive winners.

-Ballots are cast at the end of the regular season, before the playoffs.
-Since 2011, winners of the AP Rookie of the Year awards are announced at the NFL Honors presentation the night before the Super Bowl along with the Pepsi NFL Rookie of the Year Award and other AP awards.
+Ballots are cast at the end of the regular season and before the playoffs.
+Since 2011, winners of the AP Rookie of the Year awards are announced at the NFL Honors presentation the night before the Super Bowl along with other AP awards.
 While several organizations recognize their own NFL Rookie of the Year, the NFL considers the award given by the AP to be its official honor, with the winners listed in the league's annual Record and Fact Book.
-Wide receiver Ja'Marr Chase of the Cincinnati Bengals and linebacker Micah Parsons of the Dallas Cowboys were named AP Offensive and Defensive Rookie of the Year, respectively for the 2021 season.